padminisys/keycloak-ops/README.md

-# Enterprise Production-Grade Keycloak GitOps Platform
+# Enterprise padmini-Grade Keycloak GitOps Platform

 ## 🎯 **Project Overview**

-This repository contains a complete GitOps-based infrastructure for deploying and managing an **Enterprise Production-Grade Keycloak Identity and Access Management (IAM) Platform** on Kubernetes clusters.
+This repository contains a complete GitOps-based infrastructure for deploying and managing an **Enterprise padmini-Grade Keycloak Identity and Access Management (IAM) Platform** on Kubernetes clusters.

 ## 🏢 **Business Objectives**